 The 7×28, 7mm deep intermediate section and 28mm wide trifocal, has the top part of the lens for distance vision, the intermediate ribbon for computer distance vision and the lower part of the segment for reading vision.

 The 8×35, 8mm deep intermediate, 35mm wide trifocal, has the top part of the lens for distance vison, the intermediate ribbon for computer distance vision, and the lower part of the segment for reading vision.
-The segment is wider than the 7X28 allowing for a wider viewing area.
+The segment is 7mm wider than the 7X28 allowing for a wider viewing area.

-We use the Amplitude progressive lens, one of the most technologically advanced lenses available.
+We use the Dimension Digital progressive lens, one of the most technologically advanced lenses available.
 It minimizes side distortion with wide clear viewing areas.
 The progressive lens is a very good all around lens.
 The top part of the lens is for distance vision and the bottom of the lens is for reading vision.
-From top to bottom, the power is gradually increasing.
+From top to bottom, the power is gradually changing.
 As depicted the distance area is the widest, the intermediate is narrowest, with a widening reading area.
 To have a lens with no lines, the periphery of the lens is not optically as good as the center, so these lenses may take some time to adapt to, if you don’t already wear them.